k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### Basic Authentication

-Basic authentication, also known as *basic access authentication*, is a method for an HTTP user agent to be authenticated by providing a user name and password when making a request.
+Basic authentication, also known as *basic access authentication*, is a method for an HTTP user-agent to be authenticated by providing a user name and password, when making a request.
 The client sends HTTP requests with the `Authorization` header that contains the word `Basic` followed by a space and a base64-encoded string of `username:password`.

-**Note:** Basic authentication should only be used together with other security mechanisms such as HTTPS/SSL.
+**Note:** Basic authentication should only be used together with HTTPS/SSL mechanism.
 For more information refer to [Fabric Hardening](/articles/99_fabric_infras/devops/03_fabric_and_cassandra_hardening.md).

 The authorization and permissions are done according to the roles which are assigned to the user, and their associated permissions.
 See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.